III Corps (South Vietnam): 1973

+On 3 October, more than 200 soldiers of the PAVN 207th Regiment were killed by ARVN forces in the Battle of Ap Da Bien.

+On 3 December PAVN/VC rockets hit the Nhà Bè fuel depot, the largest fuel storage facility in South Vietnam with approximately 80% of the nation's storage capacity, destroying or damaging 30 fuel tanks and igniting over 600,000 barrels of fuel.

 On 15 December Captain Richard Morgan Rees serving with Field Team 6, Control Team B, Headquarters, Joint Casualty Resolution Center was killed when VC forces ambushed a joint US-South Vietnamese team engaged on an MIA recovery mission 15 mi southwest of Saigon.
 A South Vietnamese pilot was also killed in the attack and another four Americans were wounded.
 As a result of this attack all US MIA field recovery efforts were indefinitely suspended.